Croatia Scooter Tour Write a review

 Pick up your scooters and head off to explore Brač, the largest island in the Adriatic.
 We ride up and over the limestone bulk of the island before stopping for a coffee break at the marina town of Puciša, famous for its limestone works (the island has been famous for its limestone since the times of the ancient Greeks, and the Romans used it to build Diocletian’s palace in Split).
 We ride up to Skrip to visit the small archaeological museum, then head down for lunch at a traditional Croatian konoba (trattoria).
 Afterwards, ride over to Sutivan for a swim and a short break and then to the medieval port of Milna, once the Roman naval base of Emperor Diocletian.
 We ride back through dramatic landscapes to Bol, stopping for a breathtaking vista from Vidova Gora, the highest point in the Adriatic.
 Overnight Bol.
 Breakfast, dinner and hotel included.

 Hop on a small day-ferry this morning for Hvar Island (Jelsa or Hvar town, depending on departure).
 Rent scooters and set off to visit this island, which features annually among “The world’s most beautiful islands” lists.
 We first explore the “wine route” inland, with hilltop villages set amidst the verdant green of lush vineyards and olive groves.
 After a stop for lunch at another local “konoba” we make our way to Hvar town via the lavender-covered hills (they bloom in June, but they’re still lovely the rest of the year!).
 Enjoy a cocktail in the elegant waterfront area of Hvar town, and then meet up again for dinner.
-Overnight Hvar at the Villa Nora.
-Breakfast, dinner and hotel included.
+Overnight Hvar at the Villa Nora (or similar) Breakfast, dinner and hotel included.